LiamSLNg/NQueens/README.md

 # N-Queens

-Currently, can only find one solution to the problem
+Can now find all the solutions for a NxN board.